 Some people with PD feel full after eating a small quantity of food.
 Eating smaller, more frequent meals can help.

 Unplanned weight loss and malnutrition can lead to a weakened immune system, muscle wasting, loss of vital nutrients, risk for other diseases and even death.
 Discuss concerns about weight loss with your medical team and consider getting tested for H.Pylori, a bug in the gastrointestinal tract that may affect the absorption of PD medications and consequently affect the overall response to treatment.
 Learn more about the symptoms of H. Pylori.

 Medications play a key role in managing PD symptoms, but they can also cause unwanted side effects.
 Most people living with PD take more than one medication.
 This can increase the level of unwanted side effects.
 Talk to your doctor if you are experiencing anything unusual.

 Common medication side effects include:

 - Appetite loss, often followed by weight loss

 - Compulsive eating and weight gain

-The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
-It is converted in the brain into dopamine. is one of the more important medicines used to treat Parkinson’s disease.
+Levodopa is one of the more important medicines used to treat Parkinson’s disease.
 However, the small intestine absorbs both levodopa and protein in food.
-If you take the medication too soon before or after eating, the protein in your diet might interfere with the A medication used together with levodopa to enhance its effects.
-When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects./levodopa absorption.
+If you take the medication too soon before or after eating, the protein in your diet might interfere with the carbidopa/levodopa absorption.
 Ask your medical team for help timing medications in relation to your meals.
 It is generally recommended that people with PD prescribed carbidopa/levodopa take it 30 to 60 minutes before eating a meal or two hours after a meal.